Professionalising the youth justice workforce is critical to improving outcomes

 Module One Exploring Youth Justice – there are six short computer marked assignments and five submitted assignments of 875 to 1750 words each.

 Module Two Developing Practice Skills 1 – there are four short computer marked assignments and four submitted reflective assignments of 1750 words each.

 Module Three Effective Practice in Youth Justice – there are six short computer marked assignments and four submitted assignments of 2000 words each.

 Module Four Developing Practice Skills 2 – there are four short computer marked assignments and four submitted reflective assignments of 2000 words each.

 The Foundation Degree is a distance learning course, and students are supplied with a comprehensive range of learning materials that are all that is needed to complete the course.
 Most of the learning on the course is undertaken via an innovative and engaging suite of digital resources which include interactive video resource case studies and learning and knowledge checks.
 These digital resources can be accessed either online on a PC or laptop or by being downloaded as a series of apps on to tablets and mobile phones and therefore do not require access to Wi-Fi once downloaded as well as being very portable and flexible.
 Students will also be supplied with hardcopy materials including textbooks and a range of stationery.

 'I found the Unitas app very good and easy to understand.
 The videos were very helpful' - FDYJ Student 2017

 What support do I get?

-Students will be assigned a tutor who is very experienced in youth justice as well as in supporting and assessing learners.
+Students will be assigned a learning coach who is very experienced in youth justice as well as in supporting and assessing learners.
 They offer support by phone, email or Skype to provide students with advice and guidance as needed particularly around the preparation and completion of assignments.
 They will assess assignments and provide detailed feedback on each piece of work.